 - adjust to your changing role and responsibility

-The success of long-term cost effective operation of a stormwater management facility depends on the 1) appropriate design, 2) an efficient inspection program undertaken during the construction phase and 3) the adoption of well organized operation and maintenance practices.
-This workshop describes all the above aspects of stormwater management by assisting the designer to produce a cost effective design, with low maintenance cost and long-term trouble free operation.
+The success of the long-term, cost-effective operation of a stormwater management facility depends on 1) appropriate design, 2) an efficient inspection program undertaken during the construction phase and 3) the adoption of well-organized operation and maintenance practices.
+This workshop describes all the above aspects of stormwater management by assisting the designer in producing a cost-effective design with low maintenance cost and long-term trouble-free operation.

-Similarly, the workshop will assist those involved in the operation and maintenance program to understand the design principles, the required performance of the facility and to ensure that the BMP facilities are operating at their maximum efficiency over it useful life.
+Similarly, the workshop will assist those involved in the operation and maintenance program to understand the design principles and the required performance of the facility and to ensure that the BMP facilities are operating at their maximum efficiency over their useful life.

 - Overview –The Big Picture - Why Do We Need Stormwater Management?